The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Optimization vs. Noise Estimation: a Case Study

-The need to rely on many assumptions might explain why there are several extensions and design decisions in the configuration of a KF.
-This includes the choice between KF and EKF~\citep{nonlinear_estimation}; the choice between educated state initialization and a simple uniform prior~\citep{KF_initialization}; and certain choices that may be made without even noticing, such as the coordinates of the state representation.

-The case study below justifies the following claims: \begin{enumerate} \item The design decisions in KF are often nontrivial to make and are potentially significant. \item Tuning KF by noise estimation is often highly sub-optimal -- even in very simple scenarios. \item Tuning KF by optimization improves both accuracy and robustness to design decisions. \end{enumerate} These claims mean that the popular KF algorithm is often not exploited to its full potential.
-Furthermore, many works that compare learning algorithms to a KF baseline conduct an "unfair" comparison, as the learning algorithms are optimized and the KF is not.
-This may lead to adoption of unnecessarily complicated algorithms, as demonstrated in Section~\ref{sec:NKF}.
-Indeed, in many works the tuning of the baseline KF is either ignored in the report~\citep{ManeuveringTargetTracking2} or relies on noise estimation~\citep{navigation_using_RNN}, sometimes directly by the observing sensor~\citep{learning_in_indoor_navigation}.
+In this section, we introduce a detailed case study in the widely-researched Doppler radar problem~\citep{modern_radar,doppler2}, to compare noise estimation and errors optimization in the KF.
+As mentioned in Section~\ref{sec:preliminaries}, the two are equivalent only under Assumption~\ref{def:KF_assumptions}~\citep{KF_fresh_look}.
+The need to rely on many assumptions might explain why there are several extensions and design decisions in a KF configuration.
+This includes the choice between KF and EKF; the choice between an educated state initialization and a simple uniform prior~\citep{KF_initialization}; and certain choices that may be made without even noticing, such as the coordinates of the state representation.
+The case study below justifies the following claims: \begin{enumerate} \item Design decisions in a KF are often delicate and are potentially significant. \item Tuning a KF by noise estimation is often sub-optimal -- even in very simple scenarios. \item OKF improves both accuracy and robustness to design decisions. \item OKF is robust to distributional shifts (Appendix~\ref{sec:generalization}) and to small training datasets (Appendix~\ref{sec:train_size}). \end{enumerate}